Cuomo Accuser Speaks Out In Newspaper About Alleged Groping At Governor's Mansion

 READ MORE: 9th Woman Accuses Gov. Cuomo Of Sexual Harassment, Alleges Cuomo Kissed Her Without Consent In 2017

-“I want you to know from me directly, I never touched anyone inappropriately,” the governor said.
+Last month, Cuomo said, “I want you to know from me directly, I never touched anyone inappropriately.”

 But Wednesday’s revelations paint a different picture, with the accuser saying Cuomo would pull her close to feel her breasts against his chest, saying, “Sometimes he would pull my whole body close to him.
 I remember purposely, like, taking my pelvis and pulling away. … I knew what he was doing.”